johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 This term could concevably take two evaluation paths without _e-if_.
 One alternative strategy would first evaluate the second subterm `if false then true else false` to `false`, then evaluate the guard `if true then false else false` to `false`, and finally the full term to `false`.
 Obviously that evaluation of the second subterm is unnecessary because the guard term evaluates to `false`.

-With the grammar and evaluation relation in place someone interested in implementing this simple language has enough information to do so without being left wondering about how to combine terms or how those terms should be evaluated.
+With the grammar and evaluation relation in place someone interested in implementing this simple language has enough information without being left wondering about how to combine terms or how those terms should be evaluated.
 Additionally there are interesting properties that can be proved inductively using the inferences rules.
-For example it's possible to show that there is one and only one way to evaluate each term at each step (Determinacy of Evaluation).
+For example it's possible to show that there is one and only one way to evaluate each term at each step [!!].
 The next step then is to turn back to CoffeeScript and begin applying these techniques.

 ## CoffeeScript Grammar